 Insulin basically acts like a key to unlock cells in your muscles, fat, and liver and drive in glucose from your bloodstream where it can provide energy for your body, explains the Hormone Health Network, an educational arm of the Endocrine Society.
 Without insulin, blood sugar rises to toxic levels in the bloodstream.

-If you have type 1, you need to take insulin daily to survive.
-People with type 2 can overcome insulin resistance and control their blood sugar with a combination of diet, exercise, and oral medication, but they often need insulin too.
+If you have type 1, you need insulin injections daily to survive.
+People with type 2 can overcome insulin resistance and control their blood sugar with a combination of diet, exercise, and oral medication, but they often need to take insulin too.
 (Learn more about the differences between type 1 and 2 diabetes.)

 Being able to replace insulin in the body has been one of the great medical advances of all time.
 “For many patients, insulin is huge in getting blood sugars under control and preventing long-term complications,” says Anthony Pick, MD, an endocrinologist at Northwestern Medicine Lake Forest Hospital in Lake Forest, Illinois.